 This artist provides examples of:

-- The Alcoholic: "Drunk"
+- The Cameo:

-- Downer Ending: At the end of The A Team music video, she dies from drug abuse.
+- Downer Ending: At the end of "The A Team" music video, the protagonist, a prostitute, dies from drug abuse.

-- Fan Community Nickname: Sheerios
+- Fan Community Nickname: Sheerios.

 - Grief Song: "Small Bump".
 It's about a miscarriage.

-- Hidden Track: The traditional Scottish-Irish song "The Parting Glass" is hidden onto the end of "Give me Love"
+- Hidden Track: The traditional Scottish-Irish song "The Parting Glass" is hidden onto the end of "Give Me Love".

 - Iconic Item: Ed is almost always seen in a hoodie.
 He even performed at the Closing Ceremony of the 2012 Olympics in London in one!